atgeirr/open-gaming-stuff/mage-wizard-tradition.md

 number of spells you can replace is equal to one-third your wizard level, rounded down.

-Level 10: Improved Arcane Prodigy: Learn one additional cantrip, and one additional wizard spell of a level you can vast.
+Level 10: Improved Arcane Prodigy: Learn one additional cantrip, and one additional wizard spell of a level you can cast.
 Level 10: Improved Prodigous Memory.
 Add 2 to the number of wizard spells you can prepare.
 This is cumulative with prodigous memory for a total of 4 extra prepared spells.